furiosa-ai/docs/v2024.1.0/en/_sources/furiosa_llm/furiosa-llm-serve.rst

     options:
     -h, --help            show this help message and exit --model MODEL         The Hugging Face model id, or path to Furiosa model artifact.
 Currently only one model is supported per server.
-    --host HOST           Host to bind the server to --port PORT           Port to bind the server to --chat-template CHAT_TEMPLATE
+    --host HOST           Host to bind the server to (default: '0.0.0.0') --port PORT           Port to bind the server to (default: 8000) --chat-template CHAT_TEMPLATE
                             Path to chat template file (must be a jinja2 template) --response-role RESPONSE_ROLE